suss-vli/faq/index.md

 ## About vlisupport@suss.edu.sg

-Dear Students, vlisupport is a **tech support service** for Virtual Lab and Vocareum technical queries.
+Dear Students, vlisupport is a **tech support service** for Virtual Lab, Vocareum, Lab Guide technical queries.

-Our focus is to **assist with technical issues on the platform, Vocareum and Lab Guide**.
+Our focus is to **assist with technical issues** on the platform, Vocareum and Lab Guide.

 Unfortunately, we **are unable to** assist with: